cisagov/skeleton-aws-lambda-python/README.md

 ## Building a deployment package ##

-You can build a deployment zipfile to use when creating a new AWS Lambda function with the following command:
+You can build a deployment zip file to use when creating a new AWS Lambda function with the following command:

 ```console
 docker compose up build_deployment_package
 ```

-This will output the deployment zipfile in the root directory.
+This will output the deployment zip file in the root directory.

 ## Running the Lambda locally ##